tohagan/runtime-type-validation/docs/classes/_validator_.validator.md

 defined at `Validator.string()`, but is also aliased to `string()`.
 Using the function aliases exported with the library is recommended.

-`Validator` exposes a number of 'run' methods, which all validate data in the same way, but communicate success and failure in different ways.
-The `map` and `andThen` methods modify validators without having to call a 'run' method.
+`Validator` exposes a number of 'check' methods, which all validate data in the same way, but communicate success and failure in different ways.
+The `map` and `andThen` methods modify validators without having to call a 'check' method.

-Alternatively, the main validator `run()` method returns an object of type `Result<A, ValidatorError>`.
+Alternatively, the main validator `check()` method returns an object of type `Result<A, ValidatorError>`.
 This library provides a number of helper functions for dealing with the `Result` type, so you can do all the same things with a `Result` as with the validator methods.